The best drones for real estate photography in 2023

 Anyone who has flown a drone a handful of times has likely experienced the sheer panic that ensues when a radio transmitter loses connection with the drone’s radio receiver.
 Luckily, a heightened awareness of these issues has forced manufacturers to implement safety features such as a return to home and a complete failsafe (full shutdown of a drone’s flight systems to prevent harm/damage).

-It certainly is exciting to that these little flying machines can travel well beyond a reasonable distance.
+It certainly is exciting to think that these little flying machines can travel well beyond a reasonable distance.
 Still, the fact of the matter is, depending on your location, it could be illegal to fly your drone outside of a direct line of sight.
 Also, a failsafe that far off could put that costly investment straight into the ground without any hopes of recovery.
 While manufacturers have their own propriety transmitting technology, you can loosely use a drone’s maximum travel distance to gauge the signal strength, hinting at its overall reliability.

 FAQs